Marcelo Espina: Club career

-Espina began his career at Platense in the Primera Division Argentina in 1986.
+Born in Buenos Aires, Espina began his career at Platense in the Argentine Primera División in 1986.
 In 1989, he moved to Mexico where he played for Irapuato and then Atlante F.C.
 In 1992, he returned to Argentina to play for Lanús, but after only one season he returned to Platense.

 In 1995, he joined Colo-Colo in Chile, in his first spell at the club he was part of 3 title winning teams.
 In 1999, he left Colo-Colo to play for Racing Santander of La Liga in Spain.
 After 2 seasons with Racing, Espina returned to Colo-Colo where he retired in 2004.

 International career

-Espina represented the Argentina national football team on 15 occasions between 1994 and 1996 scoring 1 goal.
+Espina represented the Argentine national team on 15 occasions between 1994 and 1996 scoring 1 goal.
 He also captained national team in 1995.
-He is best remembered for being the first player after Diego Maradona's retirement from the National Team to wear the #10 shirt, during the tenure of coach Daniel Passarella, although ostensibly with less skill or success.
+He is best remembered for being the first player after Diego Maradona's retirement from the National Team to wear the #10 shirt, during the tenure of coach Daniel Passarella.